Mr. Zog's Sex Wax: Market expansion

 A snowboard wax is sold by Mr. Zog's, which is applied to the bottom of a snowboard to reduce friction between the snowboard and the snow.
 One variety is melted and applied to the bottom of the snowboard, another variety is rubbed on as a cold wax.

 Mr. Zog's Sex Wax is also sold to ice hockey players.
 The wax is applied by rubbing it on over the tape on the blade of the stick.
 This does two things: it flattens the tape to allow a smoother shot, and it also makes the blade of the stick stickier, which helps hockey players control the puck for stick-handling, passing, and shooting purposes.
-Also the wax acts as a surfactant, also called surface-active agent, to aid moisture dispersion from the blade during ice hockey sessions.
+The wax also acts as a surfactant, also called surface-active agent, to aid moisture dispersion from the blade during ice hockey sessions.
 In addition, some goaltenders rub the wax on the shaft of the stick to help them hold the stick when it is struck by hard shots, some of which exceed 100 MPH.

 Sex Wax for drummers is marketed and distributed by Big Bang Distribution company.

 Product placement

+The product has been used in a number of media productions: